Wednesday, April 29, 2015

 7) Once pasta is cooked to desired time and drained, add to saute pan and mix with vegetables

-Pasta Primavera with farfalle
+Pasta Primavera pairing with Vernaccia

 2011 Montenidoli Tradizionale Vernaccia di San Gimignano